michelfernandez/cove/site/content/english/identification.md

 {{% /collapsible %}}

 {{% collapsible 11 "Which identification measures are required for the simple electronic signature (SES)?" %}}
-With SES, the e-mail address serves as an identification element.
+With SES, the e-mail address is used to identify the signer.
 The e-mail address must be confirmed by clicking on a link that is sent to the corresponding e-mail address.
 {{% /collapsible %}}

 {{% collapsible 12 "Why is identification different for SES, AES and QES?" %}}